30 July 2023

 With some new funding from the FiPL project (Farming in Protected Landscapes) managed by the Cornwall AONB, we are continuing to expand our monitoring, this year onto the Roseland peninsula, with some new ringer recruits this year as well from the National Trust.

-So whilst we still have some siets to check, the totals so far are still quite impressive (note we've knocked off a couple of the early years to make space):
+Our totals for the year were still quite impressive (note we've knocked off a couple of the early years to make space):

 Unsurprisingly there was again some variety in the brood sizes across the area, with the highest average again along the north coast fared the best though (average brood size of 3.7), followed by the east of the county (3.5, compared to just 2.3 last year) and then 3.0-3.1 elsewhere.